BotWithUs/BwuWiki/docs/Scripts/Combat/MarEd4Token/index.md

 ---
 title: MarED4Token
-description: Farms dg tokens from ED1 minibosses..
+description: Farms dg tokens from ED4
 # Slug is the URL path for this page.
 slug: /Mar-ED4
 ---